 Our Routine at Home

 In the early days, I nursed the babies on demand.
 If one baby woke up, my husband would change her diaper, wrap her in a blanket again, and bring her to me to start nursing.

 When the second baby had finished, either he or I would check her diaper and lay her down as well.
-At first this process seemed to take forever, maybe up to an hour, but eventually, we had a very efficient system and could be finished with everything within 30 minutes after the first baby woke up.
+At first, this process seemed to take forever, maybe up to an hour, but eventually, we had a very efficient system for our exclusively breastfed twins and could be finished with everything within 30 minutes after the first baby woke up.